leakko/my-portfolio-CAA/README.md

     </pre>
                 </li>
                 <li>
-                  Then we make the <code>&#60;div&#62;</code> that contains the images items a lexbox, and set the <i>flex-wrap</i> property to <i>black</i>, so each new image and description get placed at the right of the previous one, and when it doesn't fit in the row, it get place as the first item in the next one.
+                  Then we make the <code>&#60;div&#62;</code> that contains the images items a flexbox, and set the <i>flex-wrap</i> property to <i>black</i>, so each new image and description get placed at the right of the previous one, and when it doesn't fit in the row, it get place as the first item in the next one.
     <pre>
         <code>
             .images > div {